 “We embrace imperfect advocacy – we don’t believe that you should stop escaping to those outdoor places that you love because you have a carbon footprint.
 We also don’t believe that having a carbon footprint should ever preclude you from advocating to protect those places.
 Instead of chasing perfection, we’re pursuing progress by offering the outdoor community both a way to offset the carbon footprint of their adventures and ultimately learn the value of advocating for the places they love.” ²

-On the 22nd March 2020 the ZIA team will be embarking on a 6 week endurance expedition through the mountain ranges of East Greenland.
+On the 22nd March 2022 the ZIA team will be embarking on a 6 week expedition through the mountain ranges of East Greenland to film a documentary on the Climate Crisis..
 As part of their expedition they will:

 Zero Impact Adventures wouldn’t be possible – as an expedition, an app, a community or a documentary – without corporate and individual help.
 There are a million different ways you can get involved so please hop aboard and help to make ZIA the great community of adventurers and suppliers it hopes to be: get in touch or support us below.